vasujhawar2001/DSA_Cohort/README.md

     │   └── notes                # notes
     └── Contributors.md

-> Each directory has `Readme.md` , `notes` directory for handwrittren notes or snippets (if anyone is interested please make sure they are structured enough to understand).
+> Each directory has `Readme.md` , `notes` directory for handwrittren notes or snippets or txt files (if anyone is interested please make sure they are structured enough to understand).
 ### Easy to Understand Manner
 If you face any difficulty or confused, feel free to reach me on the discord channel. @vasu #7222
 > All source code is written in java in code directory.
+But you can use any language of your choice just make sure files are structured.

 # How to Contribute?